Rossy167/win10-setup-script/README.md

 Taskbar.bat just removes the crappy search bar that doesn't do anything in the bottom left hand corner, making for a cleaner aesthetic.
 We edit the explorer settings so that we can view file extensions by default.

-Next :clap: turning :clap: dark :clap: mode :clap: on.
-Which is very important.
-Obviously.

-Game time started.
-Now we install choco and get it installing all the basics I want on a fresh windows installation.
+Next we turn dark mode on.
+Then install choco and get it installing all the basics I want on a fresh windows installation.
 Which will change from time to time, but basically: a web browser, utilities, messaging and steam.

 After that we're pretty much done.
 Just clean up the desktop from all the installations.
 Set Java to do it's thing since it doesn't do that itself for some reason, thanks Minecraft for forcing me to acknowledge Java exists.
 A teeny bit more cleanup, stopping Windows from running nonsense.
 Set a quick bit of policy silently in OandO.